 Should she call someone?
 She looked for an emergency number but couldn’t find any.
 The obvious thing to do now is to call her ex, but the thought made her cringe.
 This would give him the opportunity for grandstanding and give him yet another excuse to re enter her life and start another cycle of manipulation, sea-lioning, and gas-lighting.

-Well, I guess it is better to spend the night here; tomorrow when the library opens I will slip out unnoticed.
+Well, I guess it is better to spend the night here; tomorrow when the library opens I will slip out unnoticed, she thought.
 A fastidious modern woman, she even carries a toothbrush in her bag.
 But Toothpaste?

 “If the books agree with the book of God, then we don’t need them,”